Oseluoname-Iyobhebhe/U.S.-Voter-Turnout-A-Four-Cycle-Analysis-2012-2024-/README.md

 The data was downloaded in CSV file from the website

 ### Data Preparation
 The data was cleaned using pandas dataframe in python.
-The steps taken in the data preparaation process can be found in the file attached.
+The steps taken in the data preparaation process can be found in the file attached titled "New_project_clean_A".

   ### Research Questions